CALL US

 The Pure Gold Company

 Before 2015, withdrawals were largely nominal and only available to people with small pension pots.
-Now the value of the entire pension can be withdrawn, although 75% of it will be taxable.
-The first 25% withdrawal is tax free though, and some people may choose to take a lump sum and make their own investments to select the best assets for their circumstances.
+Now the value of the entire pension can be withdrawn, although 75% of it will be taxable – potentially heavily.
+The first 25% withdrawal is tax-free though, and some people may choose to take a lump sum and invest it outside of their pension in assets that suit their circumstances.

-Obviously, the risk profile of a retiree will be vastly different to someone younger who is just starting on their investment journey.
+Obviously, the risk profile of someone approaching retirement is likely to be somewhat different to someone younger who is just starting on their investment journey.
 Diversifying any investments to spread the risk is key to protecting decades of hard-earned pension value.
-This is especially true today, when the outlook for the global and local economy remains very uncertain.
-A balanced basket could include assets like equities, property, bonds, cash and alternative assets like gold, which hedge against the inherent risk of the other assets in a pension investment portfolio.
+A balanced basket could include assets like equities, property, bonds, cash and alternative assets like gold, to hedge against the inherent risk of the other assets.

 Investing in Equities